revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 {% endfigure %}

-{% subsubsection Macintosh, Linux and Windows %}
+{% subsubsection Macintosh and Linux %}

 The home directory on a computer on in a terminal is labeled with a `~/`.
 Each contained directory is separated by a `/` character.